Monday, August 21, 2017

 Trivia: Charlton Heston admitted in his 1978 journal "An Actor's Life" that he was not impressed by Richard Boone's performance

-It’s the 11th century, and Chrysagon de la Cruex (Charlton Heston), a Norman knight, has been ordered by his lord and master the Duke to defend a Celtic village, which is in danger of being attacked by Frisian raiders.
-Joined by his brother Draco (Guy Stockwell) and most trusted comrade Bors (Richard Boone), Chrysagon takes up residence in a small tower overlooking the countryside, prepared to do the Duke’s bidding but none too happy that the locals, ignoring the efforts of a Christian priest (Maurice Evans), still practice their “heathen” religion.
+It’s the 11th century, and Norman knight Chrysagon de la Cruex (Charlton Heston) has been ordered by his lord and master the Duke to defend a Celtic village, which is in danger of being attacked by Frisian raiders.
+Teaming up with both his brother Draco (Guy Stockwell) and his most trusted comrade Bors (Richard Boone), Chrysagon takes up residence in a small tower overlooking the countryside.
+Chrysagen is fully prepared to carry out his mission, yet is none too happy that the townsfolk, ignoring the missionary efforts of a Christian priest (Maurice Evans), still practice their “heathen” religion.

 Is Chrysagon ready to go to war for love, or will his duty to lord and country influence his actions?

-Having already portrayed larger than life characters in movies such as Ben-Hur and El Cid, Charlton Heston was the perfect choice for the role of the heroic yet lovesick Chrysagon, while Guy Stockwell is every bit Heston’s equal as Draco, Chrysagon’s occasionally treacherous brother.
-In addition, the musical score (by Jerome Moross) and the costumes (designed by Vittorio Nino Novarese) are first-rate; and kudos to director Schaffner, who somehow managed to make Southern California look exactly like France in the Middle Ages (I was shocked when I discovered The War Lord wasn’t filmed on-location in Europe).
+Having already portrayed larger than life characters in Ben-Hur and El Cid, Charlton Heston was the perfect actor for the role of the brave, lovesick Chrysagon, while Guy Stockwell is every bit Heston’s equal as Draco, Chrysagon’s occasionally treacherous brother.
+In addition, the musical score (by Jerome Moross) and the costumes (designed by Vittorio Nino Novarese) are first-rate; and kudos to director Schaffner, who somehow managed to make Southern California look exactly like France in the Middle Ages (I was shocked when I discovered The War Lord wasn’t shot on-location in Europe).

-Yet all this, as well as the electrifying battles (the Frisian siege of the tower fills a fair portion of the movie’s third act, and is a thrill a minute), plays second fiddle to the characters and their relationships, not only the central love story (which is very effective), but also the sibling rivalry that develops between Chrysagon and Draco (leading to some tense moments between the two).
-As he would do later on with Patton and Papillon, Franklin Schaffner created an elaborate, fascinating world for The War Lord, then made his characters the most interesting aspect of the film.
+Yet all this, as well as the electrifying battles (the Frisian siege of the tower fills a fair portion of the movie’s third act, and is a thrill-a-minute), plays second fiddle to the characters and their relationships, from the central love story (which is very effective) to the sibling rivalry that develops between Chrysagon and Draco (leading to some tense moments between the two).

 No comments: